jaspector

 • Town Office (phone)

-Typical inspection sequence: Building/zoning compliance is enforced by the Select Board or designee.
+Typical sequence: Building/zoning compliance is enforced by the Select Board or designee.

-Do I need a building permit in Town of Dalton, NH?
+01 Do I need a building permit in Dalton, NH?

 Single-family homes; manufactured homes; duplexes; living-space additions; garages, barns, sheds, and outbuildings over 200 sq. ft.

-How do I apply for a building permit in Town of Dalton, NH?
+02 How do I apply for a building permit in Dalton, NH?

-What work is exempt from building permits in Town of Dalton, NH?
+03 What work is exempt from building permits in Dalton, NH?

+Not all construction work requires a permit in Dalton, NH.
 The following work is generally exempt: Decks/porches/patios; Property-line fencing; Temporary carports/portable shelters/hoop houses; Nonresidential buildings 200 sq. ft. or smaller (provided setbacks and other laws are met).
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Dalton, NH?
+04 How do I schedule a building inspection in Dalton, NH?